 Located in the biggest province in Cambodia with a long undeveloped coastline and a mountainous, forested and largely inaccessible interior, which embraces part of the Cardamom Mountains, the biggest coherent rainforest of Southeast Asia.
 Abundant wildlife; big waterfalls and even a casino on the border of Thailand.

-Ratanakiri is in Cambodia’s far northeast bordered by Laos to the north, Vietnam to the east, this rural rugged province is a 70% ethnic minority, which are known as “Chunchiet”.
+Ratanakiri is in Cambodia’s far northeast.
+Bordered by Laos to the north and Vietnam to the east, this rural rugged province is a 70% ethnic minority, which are known as “Chunchiet”.
 Ratanakiri was as recently as 2002 seriously off the beaten track but has since been “discovered” step by step.

 Great spot for those who like to experience the real Cambodia due to lush wildlife and remote tribal villages.
 Most of the inhabitants of Ratanakiri are indigenous minorities.